National Junior Horticultural Association: Leadership

-The youth officer team usually consists of three regional directors, secretary, vice president, president, and past president.
+The youth officer team consist of regional directors, secretary, vice president, and president.
 The past president is the only officer who is not elected as they were elected to a two-year term when elected president.
-Up to four youth coordinators are appointed by state leaders from their state's delegates attending the convention.
+Youth coordinators are appointed by state leaders from their state's delegates attending the convention.
 Youth coordinators act as ties between delegates and the national officer team and finding new youth and possible adult leaders.